Applying for a credit card as a new immigrant to the U.S.

 Becoming an authorized user on someone else’s credit card means the primary cardholder has given you access to their account.
 For example, this person could be a responsible family member or friend.

-As an authorized user, you’ll typically receive a card of your own to use for purchases.
+As an authorized user, you might receive your own card for purchases.
 But the primary cardholder is ultimately responsible for all the charges made on the account.

 Credit cards for immigrants FAQ

 Still have questions about your credit card options as a new immigrant in the U.S.?
-Check out the answers to some frequently asked questions.
+Here are the answers to some frequently asked questions.

 How long does it take for a foreigner to establish a credit history in the U.S.?